 - Candidacy is deferred if a program fails to submit complete candidacy materials.
 If candidacy is deferred, programs must return to Step 2, submitting a new application form and fee to receive a new candidacy due date.

 NAEYC’s site visit provides an independent assessment of program quality by an assessor who has been rigorously trained to provide a reliable rating of the program.
 Once an assessor is assigned to your program he/she, will contact your program to plan the visit.
-For more details review the pre-visit protocol, site visit protocol and the administrator information packet.
+For more details review the site visit protocol and the administrator information packet.

 During the site visit you are expected to demonstrate that your program practices substantially meet the NAEYC Early Learning Program Accreditation Standards and Assessment Items through observations and portfolio evidence that is rated by the assessor.
 Following the site visit, the data is scored by NAEYC and an accreditation decision is issued.